20 Habits to Save Food From Waste

 Abundance often breeds waste.
-Adopt these 20 habits and take steps to make 2020 be a no food wasted year on your homestead.
+Adopt these 20 habits and take steps to reduce food waste and get the most from your grocery dollars.

 Have you noticed that the more abundance we have the more gets wasted?
 The more weeds in our gardens, the fewer weeds we harvest for food and medicine.
 The more food our garden produces the less we save for winter.